curl/curl-for-win/README.md

     dependencies.
   - The build process is multi-platform and able to cross-build Windows executables from \*nix hosts (Linux and macOS tested.)
-  - Reproducibility requires MinGW-w64 5.1.0 (with `binutils` ~2.25) or upper.
-    Older versions will leave certain bytes at random state in the generated `.exe` file.
-It means that of current CI machines only the Windows and macOS-based ones are usable, the newest available Linux (Ubuntu 14.04) isn't.
-Also, because MinGW-w64 builds on different platforms generate slightly different output, the packages made on these different platforms won't currently have identical hashes.
+  - Packages created accross different host platforms won't currently have identical hashes.
+The reason for this is the slightly different build options and versions of the `mingw-w64` and `binutils` tools.
   - Code signing is implemented but not enabled yet for reasons below:
     - There doesn't seem to exist a way to get _free_ code signing certificates, so only a self-signed certificate could be used, which is